 There are solicitors involved in your meetings with your spouse so their fees may add up.
 It is sometimes possible to get a fixed fee agreement with your solicitor.
 However, collaborative law can be much cheaper than going to court in order to agree your divorce settlement and could offer you and your family considerable benefits for future relationships if you are able to come to an agreement through this method.
 If you are worried about costs, it’s best to talk through your options with your solicitor.

 If you don’t want to see your spouse then collaborative law may not be for you.
 There are other methods that you can use to come to an agreement that don’t involve seeing your spouse such as solicitor-to-solicitor negotiation.

 For some couples, collaborative law can be extremely beneficial, not only because of the savings made by not going to court but also by the positive impact it can have on their future relationship, especially important if there are any children involved.

-For more information on your options call our team on 0845 862 5001 or email firstname.lastname@example.org.
+For more information call our divorce solicitors on 0845 862 5001 or email firstname.lastname@example.org.